-(Prerequisite, COUN 592) Placement of counselor-trainee students in a secondary school guidance office, involving 600 clock hours of supervised experience.
-Actual counseling of secondary school students under supervision occurs in this course.
-A variety of experiences is provided for individual counseling and other counselor-related activities, usually on site.
+School counselor-trainees are placed in a secondary school counseling department.
+The internship experience requires 600 clock hours of supervised experience.
+Students are expected to participate in the wide range of school counselor activities typical of contemporary school counseling.
+This includes individual and group counseling as well as the other program elements in the ASCA National Model.
 A minimum of three credits is required of all students.
-Students who require more than one semester/term to complete the internship must register for three credits of internship per semester/term.
+Students who require more than one semester/ term to complete the internship must register for three credits of internship per semester/term.